 Outpatient clinic for tuberculosis and non-tuberculosis mycobacteriosis

-The Department of Infectious Diseases and Pulmonary Medicine of the Charité - Universitätsmedizin Berlin has a specialized outpatient clinic for patients with suspected tuberculosis or confirmed tuberculosis as well as patients with non-tuberculous mycobacteriosis at the Campus Virchow-Klinikum.
+The specialty network: Infectious Diseases and Respiratory Medicine of Charité - Universitätsmedizin Berlin has a specialized outpatient clinic for patients with suspected tuberculosis or confirmed tuberculosis as well as patients with non-tuberculous mycobacteriosis at the Campus Virchow-Klinikum.

 You are here: